accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 	- the information required to comply with [section 10 Non-web documents](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf#page=52) of the European standard EN301549 v3.2.1 is preserved in the generated content;
 	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters a table and, after saving, the tool linearises the table, the restructured information must be comprehensible to assistive technology users as it would have been in its original form).
 1. For each piece of content displayed in a mobile application, check that:
-	- the information necessary for it to comply with RAAM (e.g. alternative image, identification of headings) is preserved in the content generated;
+	- the information necessary for it to comply with the RAAM (e.g. alternative image, identification of headings) is preserved in the content generated;
 	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters an HTML table and, after saving, the tool linearises the table, the restructured information must be comprehensible to assistive technology users as it would have been in its original form).
 1. If this is the case, the criterion is validated.